Dartington-SDL/project_guidance_book/git.md

 To update your local version of the repository with the latest version of the main branch you need to pull these changes.
 1. In the terminal navigate to your git folder that you want to update
-`cd ~/’OneDrive – Warren House Group’/DSDL/git`
+`cd ~/’OneDrive – Warren House Group’/DSDL/git/'repository_name'`
-2. Fetch the changes from the remote repository and merge them with your local repo
+2. Fetch the changes from the main branch of the remote repository and merge them with your local repo
-`Git pull ‘repo_name’ main`
+`git pull origin main`

 ## Resources